dustinlyons/nixos-config/README.md

 > [!IMPORTANT]
 > For Nvidia cards, select the second option `nomodeset` when booting the installer.

-### Create a private secrets repository
-This configuration assumes you have a private `nix-secrets` repository that holds age-encrypted files.

 ### Install secrets
 This configuration assumes you have an Ed25519 public and private key pair, available on a USB drive that has been connected to the system.